TEST 3: Checking The O2 Heater's Resistance

 Let's take a look at what your test results mean:

 CASE 2: The O2 sensor's heater element IS NOT within specification.
 Double check your multimeter connections and repeat the test.
-If the resistance is still not within the Ford factory manual specification of 3 to 30 Ohms, then the O2 sensor is bad and needs to be replaced with a new one.

 Oxygen Sensor Locations

 NOTE: The above illustration is for dual exhaust Ford V8 and V6 equipped vehicles.
 The Ford vehicles covered by this tutorial are dual exhaust equipped with a total of 4 oxygen sensors.

 The illustration below is for single exhaust Ford V8 and V6 equipped vehicles, I included the illustration below for comparison purposes and to aid you in further locating the left front oxygen sensor (HO2S-11).

 You can find a complete list of tutorials for 4.6L, 5.4L equipped Fords here: Ford 4.6L, 5.4L Index Of Articles.